 IMPORTANT: If you do come upon a tree that is directly in contact with one of our power lines, it is important that you contact us immediately by calling 1-800-326-9799.
 NO ONE - except a Claverack REC lineman - should ever attempt to remove a tree from a line, even if you suspect the line may not be energized.

-In addition to the information below, please read about our herbicide use on rights-of-way by clicking here.
+In addition to the information below, you can read Penn Lines articles by clicking on the links below:

 It depends.
 Because the volume of ash trees is incredibly high, our approach is to strategically remove as many ash trees as possible during our routine right-of-way maintenance activities.
 This means not every tree will be cut the first time we are there, but we will get as many as we can.
 It will take us time to move through the system, but a systematic, targeted approach will help us maintain reliability and keep costs down.